+Employee questions how Agency defined the competitive levels used for the RIF.
 Under Title 5 DCMR § 1501.1, the Superintendent of DCPS is authorized to establish the competitive areas when conducting a RIF so long as those areas are based "upon all or a clearly identifiable segment of the mission, a division or a major subdivision of the Board of Education, including discrete organizational levels such as an individual school or office."
-For the 2009/2010 academic school year, former DCPS Chancellor Rhee determined that each school would constitute a separate competitive area.
-In accordance with Title 5, DCMR § 1502.1, competitive levels in which employees subject to the RIF competed were based on the following criterion:
+For the 2009/2010 academic school year, former DCPS Chancellor Rhee determined that each school would constitute a separate competitive area.20 In accordance with Title 5, DCMR § 1502.1, competitive levels in which employees subject to the RIF competed were based on the following criterion:

 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
-In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.
+In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.21

-Here, Harris was identified as a competitive area, and elementary teacher was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were nine (9) elementary teacher positions subject to the RIF.
-17 Of the nine positions, one (1) position was identified to be abolished.
-Because Employee was not the only elementary teacher within his competitive level, he was required to compete with other employees in one round of lateral competition.
+Here, Moten was identified as a competitive area, and Elementary Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were nineteen (19) elementary teacher positions subject to the RIF.22 Of the nineteen positions, five (5) positions were identified to be abolished.
+Because Employee was not the only Elementary Teacher within his competitive level, he was required to compete with other employees in one round of lateral competition.
+Employee has not provided any documentation showing that he was not employed as an Elementary Teacher at Moten.
+Accordingly, I find that Agency properly placed Employee in the Elementary Teacher competitive level.